ammesonb/ubiquiti-config-generator/README.md

 10. Install the GitHub app to that repository

 #### Configuring the app
-Get ready for a whole lot of BS, this is convoluted and DUMB AF Security, or something I guess

-1. Pull up the app settings page, and generate a new client secret.
-This must be entered in the deploy.yaml file
+1. Note the app ID, and add it in the deploy.yaml file
-2. Also create a private key on the same page, and enter the path to it in deploy.yaml
+2. Go to the app's settings page, and generate a new private key.
+  - This should be placed somewhere code in this repo can read it, and stored in the private-key-path property in deploy.yaml
+3. Set the folders to clone configs into as desired - THEY MUST BE DIFFERENT LOCATIONS
+4. Note the webhook port defaults to 54321 - this should be configured as desired, with a reverse proxy forwarded to that port